gouroufr/teslamate-telegram/README.md

 Donations are welcome :

-Send bitcoins to 15DbfoLVmJ1iwHGnaeB25NBD2kE393XZZD or register and play/have fun/win a few satoshi for free here with this referral link : https://freebitco.in/?r=36618348
+Send bitcoins to 15DbfoLVmJ1iwHGnaeB25NBD2kE393XZZD Register and play/have fun/win a few satoshi for free here with this referral link : https://freebitco.in/?r=36618348 Help people around you
+Give a dog a new life (adoption)
+Save a licorn
+... :-)